w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 See the [advanced guides](./learn-guides-staking-pools.md#claim-rewards-for-other-pool-members-with-polkadot-js) to learn how to claim rewards for another pool member.

+### Vote in OpenGov

+Nomination pool members can vote in Polkadot OpenGov with funds they delegated to the pool.

 ### Unbond and withdraw funds

 At any point in time after joining the pool, a member can start the process of exiting by unbonding.